dotnetKyle/DoD-PKI-OpenSSL/DoD/1A_IntermediateCA/README_CreateServerCert.md

+# Create a localhost Server Certificate

-cd into the intermediate directory:
+1. cd into the intermediate directory:

        cd C:/Certificates/1A_IntermediateCA

+2. Generate the private key

        openssl genrsa -out private/localhost.key.pem 2048

-(Note: you omit the -aes256 option to create a cert without a password for server certs)
+   *Note: you omit the `-aes256` option to create a cert without a password for server certs.
+If you create a server cert with a password you will have to enter the password when the server restarts!*

-Create a certificate signing request.
+3. Create a certificate signing request.

        openssl req -config intermediateca.cnf -key private/localhost.key.pem -new -sha256 -out csr/localhost.csr.pem

-Now use the intermediate CA to sign the server certificate request.
+4. Now use the ***intermediate CA*** to sign the server certificate request.

        openssl ca -config intermediateca.cnf -extensions server_cert -days 375 -notext -md sha256 -in csr/localhost.csr.pem -out public/localhost.cert.pem

-Select Y to sign the certificate
+   Select `y` to sign the certificate

-Select Y to commit the certificate
+   Select `y` to commit the certificate

-Verify the cert:
+5. Verify the cert:

        openssl x509 -noout -text -in public/localhost.cert.pem

-The X509v3 Extended Key Usage should say TLS Web Server Authentication
+   The X509v3 Extended Key Usage should say `TLS Web Server Authentication`

-TODO: Use the chain file created earlier to verify that the cert has a valid chain of trust.
+Next: Create Client certificates